etler/stream-weaver/TECHNICAL.md

 <small>[Implementation with tests: https://github.com/etler/conductor-stream](https://github.com/etler/conductor-stream)</small>

 Using a conductor stream we can produce a framework which we will define as a **Stream Weaver**.
-A weaver can expose a simplified abstraction framework around conductor streams to enable easier to implement design patterns for business logic.
+A weaver enables coordinating streaming pipelines while maintaining stream-level encapsulation, where entire streams can be treated as composable units regardless of their internal complexity, and chained conductor streams can be used to inject additional work within existing streams.

 ## Ordered Consumption of Parallel Production